tymons/buzz-based-anomaly/README.md

 ![unittest](https://github.com/tymons/buzz-based-anomaly/actions/workflows/code-check-anaconda.yml/badge.svg)

 This repo contains scripts and utils for buzz-based bee anomaly detection models.
-We utilize multiple different methods for e.g. swarming, pest attact, queenless detection tasks.
+We utilize different methods for e.g. swarming, pest attact, queenless detection tasks.
 Models are tested against anomalies which are (for now) just different colonies sounds.
-In presented paper [NU-HIVE](https://zenodo.org/record/1321278) project data are labeled as anomalies for ML models.
+The [NU-HIVE](https://zenodo.org/record/1321278) project data are labeled as anomalies for ML models.
 This reflects real world scenario as the data comes from different devices and bees subspecies.

 # Data preprocess